StefanoAllesina/Fundamentals_Bio_Data_Analysis/docs/lectures/R_tutorial.md

 ### Data frames

 Data frames contain data organized like in a spreadsheet.
 The columns (typically representing different measurements) can be of different types (e.g., a column could be the date of measurement, another the weight of the individual, or the volume of the cell, or the treatment of the sample), while the rows typically represent different samples.

 When you read a spreadsheet file in `R`, it is automatically stored as a data frame.
 The difference between a matrix and a data frame is that in a matrix all the values are of the same type (e.g., all numeric), while in a data frame each column can be of a different type.

-Because typing a data frame by hand would be tedious, let's use a data set that is already available in `R`:
+Because typing a data frame by hand would be tedious, let’s use a data set that is already available in `R`:

 ``` r
 data(trees) # girth, height and volume of cherry trees